Shen-Lab/GraphCL/semisupervised_TU/README.md

 ## Dependencies

 Please setup the environment following Requirements in this [repository](https://github.com/chentingpc/gfn#requirements).

-Then, please create a directory for pre-trained models to avoid error:
+Then, you need to create a directory for pre-trained models to avoid error:

 ```
 cd ./pre-training